vanphan24/locality-aware-routing/README.md

 kubectl apply -f proxy-default-locality.yaml
 ```

-Refresh the browser several times and confirm the counter is from all three zones.
+Refresh the browser several times and confirm the dashboard is showing that the counter is *ONLY* from one single zone.